jadenchant/stolaf-pos-form/README.md

 ## To Do List

 - Get Elective Form Data for dropdown from json
+  - Have items alread selected
+  - Remove items when the selection is removed
 - Rejection Reasons
 - API endpoints
 - Authentication